haf0g/Berre.AI/README.md

     ```

 4. **Set up the Groq API key**:
-    - Create a `.env` file in the root directory and add your Groq API key:
+    - Create a `.env` file in the "app" directory and add your Groq API key:
         ```env
         GROQ_API=your_groq_api_key_here
         ```